 The DCN is a fully online program and includes a practice residency, so it is important to determine State Authorization of Distance Education and if the applicant will be able to do a residency in his or her home state or may have to do such elsewhere.
 Please see the UNF State Authorization Status website for more information and updates.
 "State Authorization of Distance Education is a complex and dynamic environment.
 Prospective students should check this site often for updates.
 Students are required to come onsite for 2-day workshops the first three years of the program and also to defend their research project.

-Applications are accepted from November 1 - March 15.
+Applications are accepted from November 1 - May 1.
 Students are only accepted into the program during Fall semester in a cohort model.
-Please see the Department of Nutrition & Dietetics Admissions page for directions to apply!
-Just scroll to the bottom of the page.
+Please see the Graduate Admissions page for directions to apply!

 May be completed full or part time.
 Students are also encouraged to obtain certifications as part of their studies with consultation and approval from their advisor.